 Do not forget about taxes.
 For each profession and field of activity, they are different.
 For Russian citizens, the tax is calculated on a wage basis, the minimum amount is 50 baht if your salary is 20 baht, then this is only your problem.
 In Thailand, it is reasonable to work only for "good money."

 Criteria for obtaining a pension visa

-It is necessary to apply in one of the embassies or consulates of Thailand to obtain a visa - "O" class Non-Immigrant.
+It is necessary to apply to one of the embassies or consulates of Thailand to obtain a visa - "O" class Non-Immigrant.
 This is done before entering the country.
-The first time a visa is issued for a short period of time, but with the possibility of a multiple visit.
+The first time a visa is issued for a short period of time, but with the possibility of multiple visits.
 After the expiration of the bottom visa, you can apply for the registration of an annual multi-visa.
 And also you can get a new visa on the spot.

 1. Application form T.M.7 (completed);